-Risk governance is an approach that balances demands for entrepreneurship, control and transparency, while supporting the Group's objectives with an efficient decision-making process.
+Risk governance is the approach that balances the demands for entrepreneurship, control and transparency, while supporting the group's objectives with an efficient decision-making process.

-Management of risk is guided and monitored by a number of committees.
-(Details are contained in the Corporate Governance section of this annual report.)
+The management of risk in the group is guided and monitored by a number of committees.
+The details regarding the composition and main responsibilities of our board of directors and board committees are contained in the corporate governance statement of the annual report.